ledgetech/ledge/README.md

 An `upstream` is the only thing which must be manually configured, and points to another HTTP host where actual content lives.
 Typically one would use DNS to resolve client connections to the Nginx server running Ledge, and tell Ledge where to fetch from with the `upstream` configuration.
 As such, Ledge isn't designed to work as a forwarding proxy.

-[Redis](http://redis.io) is used for much more than cache storage.
-We rely heavily on its data structures to maintain cache `metadata`, as well as embedded Lua scripts for atomic task management and so on.
-By default, all cache body data and `metadata` will be stored in the same Redis instance.
-The location of cache `metadata` is global, set when Nginx starts up.
+[Redis](http://redis.io) is used for cache body data, metadata, and embedded Lua scripts for atomic task management.
+By default, all cache body data and metadata will be stored in the same Redis instance.
+The location of cache metadata is global, set when Nginx starts up.

-Cache body data is handled by the `storage` system, and as mentioned, by default shares the same Redis instance as the `metadata`.
-However, `storage` is abstracted via a [driver system](#storage_driver) making it possible to store cache body data in a separate Redis instance, or a group of horizontally scalable Redis instances via a [proxy](https://github.com/twitter/twemproxy), or to roll your own `storage` driver, for example targeting PostreSQL or even simply a filesystem.
-It's perhaps important to consider that by default all cache storage uses Redis, and as such is bound by system memory.
+Cache body data is handled by the `storage` system and, by default, shares the same Redis instance as metadata.

+However - `storage` is abstracted via a [driver system](#storage_driver), which makes it possible to:

+* store body data in a separate Redis instance.
+* store body data in a group of horizontally scalable Redis instances (via a [proxy](https://github.com/twitter/twemproxy)).
+* roll your own `storage` driver, for example targeting PostreSQL or even a filesystem.

+By default, all cache storage uses Redis, and as such is bound by system memory.

 [Back to TOC](#table-of-contents)

 ### Cache keys

-A goal of any caching system is to safely maximise the HIT potential.
+A goal of any caching system is to safely maximise the `HIT` potential.
 That is, normalise factors which would split the cache wherever possible, in order to share as much cache as possible.

-This is tricky to generalise, and so by default Ledge puts sane defaults from the request URI into the cache key, and provides a means for this to be customised by altering the [cache\_key\_spec](#cache_key_spec).
+This is tricky to generalise, so by default Ledge puts sane defaults from the request URI into the cache key.
+This can be customised by altering the [cache\_key\_spec](#cache_key_spec).

 URI arguments are sorted alphabetically by default, so `http://example.com?a=1&b=2` would hit the same cache entry as `http://example.com?b=2&a=1`.